Skip to main content

 Rule 5101:12-10-03 | Administrative responsibility.

 (A) This rule describes which child support enforcement agency (CSEA) has administrative responsibility for a case.
 Administrative responsibility for intergovernmental cases is described in rule 5101:12-10-04 of the Administrative Code.
-The CSEA with administrative responsibility shall provide all support enforcement program services.
+The CSEA with administrative responsibility will provide all support enforcement program services.

 (B) General principles regarding administrative responsibility.